 I don’t generally eat dessert, so I save this for breakfast.
 If you do use it as dessert, a little vanilla ice cream or whipped cream couldn’t hurt.

-- enough small, halved plums to cover the bottom of your pan (I used about 12)
+- 12 small plums, enough to cover the bottom of your pan.

 - 1 cup sugar